I am a professional scopist and proofreader specializing in legal transcripts.

 As a court reporter, you are responsible for producing a verbatim record of various legal proceedings.
 Constructing quality transcripts involves a lot of time and hard work.
-I can give you the gift of having more free time by working hard to ensure the accuracy of these very important documents by providing meticulous and precise proofreading.
+I can give you the gift of having more free time by working hard to ensure the accuracy of these very important documents by providing meticulous and precise scoping and/or proofreading.

-Why should you trust me with your transcripts, and, essentially, your good name?
+Why should you trust me with your transcripts and, essentially, your good name?

 I am good at what I do because I love what I do.

-I have proofread thousands of pages of legal transcripts including depositions, examinations under oath, hearings, trials, interpreted proceedings, sworn/unsworn statements, arbitrations, and medical and technical expert testimony.
+My experience includes depositions, examinations under oath, hearings, trials, interpreted proceedings, sworn/unsworn statements, arbitrations, and medical and technical expert testimony.

 I know the rules.

 I follow NCRA guidelines and the teachings of Morson’s English Guide for Court Reporters, by Lillian I. Morson; Court Reporting: Bad Grammar/Good Punctuation, by Margie Wakeman Wells; The Gregg Reference Manual, by William Sabin; The Associated Press Style Book and Briefing on Media Law; The Chicago Manual of Style.

 Trained at Internet Scoping School and Transcript proofreading: Theory and Practice.